 +

-shell script test.To leverage TLS features, the library must be compiled with the option USE_TLS=1
++make ws_test shell script test.To leverage TLS features, the library must be compiled with the option USE_TLS=1.

 webSocket.setTLSOptions({